 The improving trend symbols are used for sites that show an improving trend in water quality and are either classified as 'very likely improving' or 'likely improving'.
 For the five groundwater quality indicators on LAWA, an improvement is a decrease in values over time.

+When the trend evaluation method reports confidence in either trend direction below 67% we assign an 'indeterminate' trend category.
 This classification is given to sites where there is insufficient evidence to confidently determine if water quality is showing an improving or degrading trend.
 An indeterminate trend means that the data do not show an upward or downward trend direction with sufficient statistical likelihood.

 |Very likely degrading trend||Likely degrading trend|